Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:continuum1}}

 This result is a consequence of Lemma~\ref{lem:geoCon}.
+By using the cost function of the encoder and the decoder considering the equivalent formulation, it can be shown that the condition in \eqref{eq:geoCon} translates to the condition that for any decoder actions $\boldsymbol{y}^\alpha=[y_1^\alpha,y_2^\alpha]^T$ and $\boldsymbol{y}^\beta=[y_1^\beta,y_2^\beta]^T$, we have that

-Let there be a continuum of decoder actions which does not have a constant $y_2$ coordinate.
+Let there be a continuum of decoder actions that does not have a constant $y_2$ coordinate.
 Since a continuum of decoder actions with a constant $y_1$ coordinate is not allowed due to \eqref{eq:geoConTransformed}, it is possible to partition a continuum of actions so that it consists of representations of the form $\boldsymbol{y}=[y_1,h_i(y_1)]^T$ for some continuous functions $h_i(\cdot)$ with $i\in\{1,\dots,k\}$.
 Here, we represent the second coordinate of the continuum as a function of the first coordinate.
 In the following, we take such a continuum denoted by $\boldsymbol{y}=[y_1,h(y_1)]^T$ for some continuous function $h(\cdot)$ and prove that it leads to a contradiction when $h(\cdot)$ is not a constant function.